Graduate Catalog • 2012-2013

 An intern may withdraw from the program at any time.
 Once an intern withdraws, his/her position in the program is closed and no longer available for re-admittance.
 If the intern wishes to reenter the program he/she must reapply as a new student.
 Previously paid tuition and fees are not refundable.
 Should the intern reapply and be reaccepted, the previous fees and tuitions will not be credited toward costs for the program.

 Each intern must have a current physical examination.
 Both a Health History and Immunization Record form must be signed by a physician.
 It is preferred that the forms be completed before interns arrive on campus.
 Interns need a 2 Step PPD, proof of Rubeola and Rubella antibody titer Vericella and Hepatitis B series.
 The physical and immunizations must not be completed before May of the year prior to admission.
-All forms must be completed and be on file with the Dietetic Internship Program Office no later than June 15th.
+All forms must be completed and be on file with the Dietetic Internship Program Office no later than July of the current year.

 Once accepted to the Dietetic Internship, all interns will be provided with the information for completing all medical and background checks using “Certified Background”.
 No intern will be allowed in a supervised practice setting without a current physical and immunization record.